Arcensoth/tickbuster-datapack/README.md

 - [Entity Tags](#entity-tags)
 - [Event Hooks](#event-hooks)

+## Notes
+- **Important!** This module requires exclusive control of the worldborder.
+If any commands outside this module modify the worldborder, something is almost guaranteed to go wrong.
+  - This module is made possible by the fact that the worldborder works off system time and updates asynchronous to the main gameloop.
+Unlike anything else in commands, this allows us to determine the amount of time that passes between commands in the same tick (subtick timing).
+This comes at the cost of using the worldborder for its intended purpose, hence the requirement for exclusive worldborder control.

 ## Configuration
 The objective `tkb.config` is used to hold configuration values via fakeplayers.
 There are also various entity tags available that will change behaviour.
 Operators may change scoreboard values and assign tags to players directly.